Sanchit1248/CCAI-Task/README.md

+HOW TO RUN

-NECESSARY LIBRARIES: ollama
+1. Install ollama

+2. Download all jsons from data and put them in folder named 'data' without changing any names

-Run file from main.py
+3. Run main.py

 **College Advisor**